Cap-go/tutorials/src/content/plugins-tutorials/capacitor_plugin.md

 ---

+title: Using Speedchecker Capacitor Plugin
-"title": "Using Speedchecker Capacitor Plugin", "description": "A comprehensive guide on how to integrate and utilize the @speedchecker/capacitor-plugin package in a Capacitor project.", "created_at": "2022-01-13",
+description: A comprehensive guide on how to integrate and utilize the @speedchecker/capacitor-plugin package in a Capacitor project.
-"published": true,
-"slug": "capacitor_plugin"
+created_at: 2022-01-13
+published: true
+slug: capacitor_plugin

 ---